Family of 10 evacuates to St. Helena’s Ana’s Cantina

-Ten people and their five pets -- all members of the Duncan Footman family -- evacuated from Deer Park and Angwin spent a week sleeping at Ana’s Cantina in downtown St. Helena.
+Ten people and their five pets — all members of the Duncan Footman family — evacuated from Deer Park and Angwin and spent a week sleeping at Ana’s Cantina in downtown St. Helena.

 “Thank God we have this place, you know, because we have a roof over our heads,” said Ana’s Cantina co-owner Ana Vigil Footman.
 “Everybody has been staying here.”

+“I come from a country that has earthquakes and we sleep in the street after an earthquake.
+So I told my kids, we are grateful that we have a roof over our heads and that we don’t have to stay in the car.”

-When they are open, Ana and her staff are selling hot dogs for lunch and dinner, so the bar can remain open.
-(Without food, Ana’s would be closed.)
+Ana and her staff are selling hot dogs for lunch and dinner, so the bar can remain open.
+(Without food, Ana’s would have to be closed.)
 On Friday, over a lunch of a Chicago dog with chips and a soda, Footman said it is nice to be included in the St. Helena community.

 “The police department and their dispatchers have been watching over us,” she said.
 “I feel this is a time to give thanks to all these people that are helping us.”

 People will come by and ask if Ana and her family are OK and if they need anything.
 That small gesture means so much, Footman said.
 “All of that moral support is what we need.
-That makes my heart full and just very thankful,” she said.
+That makes my heart full and just very thankful.”

 On Friday, some of the family had been allowed to go home, but Ana and Duncan, who live in Angwin, were still evacuated.
 And then, before lunch had ended, Footman got word that she and Duncan could go home.
 “That’s wonderful, great news, so I can go home today,” she said with a huge grin on her face.